Wild vegetables and mochi soup

 Theory that it originated from dipping dishes

-, there is a dish called "tsukego," which is made by grilling fish caught in Hachirogata, such as smelt and icefish, and putting them in a pot and seasoning them with miso.
-One theory is that this dish originated from people tearing mashed rice into bite-sized pieces with chopsticks and dipping them in the dish
+which involves grilling fish caught in Lake Hachirogata, such as smelt and icefish, putting them in a pot and seasoning them with miso.
+One"tsukego,"this tsukegois that people would tear mashed rice into bite-sized pieces with chopsticks and dip them into.

 The theory that it is the way forestry workers eat their lunches